Delsin-Yu/GDPanelFramework/README.md

     /// This async method manages the behavior when the panel is showing up.
     /// </summary>
     /// <param name="panel">The target panel.</param>
-    /// <param name="onFinish">Called by the method when the behavior is considered finished, or not be called at all if the behaviour is interrupted</param>
+    /// <param name="onFinish">Called by the method when the behavior is considered finished, or not be called at all if the behavior is interrupted</param>
     void Show(Control panel, Action? onFinish);

     /// <summary>
     /// This async method manages the behavior when the panel is hiding out.
     /// </summary>
     /// <param name="panel">The target panel.</param>
-    /// <param name="onFinish">Called by the method when the behavior is considered finished, or not be called at all if the behaviour is interrupted</param>
+    /// <param name="onFinish">Called by the method when the behavior is considered finished, or not be called at all if the behavior is interrupted</param>
     void Hide(Control panel, Action? onFinish);
 }
 ```